anatol-grabowski/react-cli/README.md

-  -i, --index       add component export to index.js in its directory -p, --prop-types  find props used in render and add propTypes for them -r, --redux       connect the component to the redux store -t, --test        add tests for the component
-  -S, --story       create storybook story for the component -P, --pure        make the component pure (use recompose's pure for functional components) --semi            add semicolons where needed
+  -i, --index       add component export to index.js in its directory -p, --prop-types  find props used in render and add propTypes for them -r, --redux       connect the component to the redux store -S, --story       create storybook story for the component -P, --pure        make the component pure (use recompose's pure for functional components) -t, --test        add tests for the component
 ```

 ## Assumptions